*For certain locations below we will be using a ‘post code’ – this is the same as a ‘zip code,’

 Wrexham Markets –

-As well as our markets at Ty Pawb, we have a café and butchers based at the Butchers market, as well as the regular Monday Market on Queen’s Square – with traders also based at units 5,7 and 9 Queen’s Square.
+As well as our markets at Ty Pawb, we have a café at the Butchers market, and a regular Monday Market on Queen’s Square – with traders also based at units 5,7 and 9 Queen’s Square.
 Pop in and grab a bargain!

 Maelor hospital Accident and Emergency – Ll13 7TD

 112 will work from any phone

 111 Non-emergency number for the NHS, if you have a medical problem that is not an emergency issue and you’re not sure what to do).

 During your visit to Wrexham you will likely hear many languages spoken.
 Welsh and English are Wales’ official languages.
 Most people in Wrexham understand English, but we love to encourage everyone to learn and speak a bit of Welsh.
 Here are a few Welsh words/Phrases: